jsas-uw/SocialNetwork/README.md

 Then listeners trigger events which use the SocialNetworkManager to modify the graph and make calls to rebuild the panes.

+I was playing with event handlers to see if I could get it to accept a file.
+The file input field works the same as user.
+The issue is the load file button isn't getting triggered like add user.
+I modeled the load file event handler after add user and its just a second if statement in listener / menuCmdEvent/

 The ListenerClass should probably move over to the SocialNetworkManager class and the .setOnAction(...) instructions be refactored to call SocialNetworkManager.ListenerClass... -Bill 20211207

+Before class today we can discuss refactors.
+Before we implement too many buttons I think we should make sure the class structure makes sense.

 # Graph